Click here to sign in with or

 There are more than fifty highly reputable journals on gender and economics in the world.
 They are supported by strong collectives, such as the Women’s Business Council established in the U.K. in 2013, which publishes an annual report on businesses owned and run by women.

-An initial study was carried out in the of 2021 in 29 Student Centers—aka “Pépites”—among its population of female student entrepreneurs.
+An initial study was carried out in the first quarter of 2021 in 29 Student Centers—aka “Pépites”—among its population of female student entrepreneurs.
 The analysis involved crossing quantitative and qualitative data.

 Out of the 245 valid responses, Generation Z (young women under 26) made up the majority (78.8%).
 Three quarters of these student entrepreneurs had already had professional experience through internships or significant experience in non-profit organizations.